 - A programme of visiting speakers and specialist agencies delivering sessions on a variety of topics

-- PSHE lessons or collapsed days for KS4 and 5 throughout the year
+- PSHE assemblies or workshop sessions on collapsed days for KS4 and 5 throughout the year

 - Debate and discussion around the weekly SMSC form group activity